Stanley Kubrick: Cinematography

 Kubrick credited the ease with which he filmed scenes to his early years as a photographer.
 He rarely added camera instructions in the script, preferring to handle that after a scene is created, as the visual part of film-making came easiest to him.
-Even in deciding which props and settings would be used, Kubrick paid meticulous attention to detail and tried to collect as much background material as possible, functioning rather like what he described as "a detective".
+Even when deciding which props and settings would be used, Kubrick paid meticulous attention to detail and tried to collect as much background material as possible, activities the director likened to being "a detective".
 Cinematographer John Alcott, who worked closely with Kubrick on four of his films, and won an Oscar for Best Cinematography on Barry Lyndon, remarked that Kubrick "questions everything", and was involved in the technical aspects of film-making including camera placement, scene composition, choice of lens, and even operating the camera which would usually be left to the cinematographer.
 Alcott considered Kubrick to be the "nearest thing to genius I've ever worked with, with all the problems of a genius".

 Among Kubrick's innovations in cinematography are his use of special effects, as in 2001, where he used both slit-scan photography and front-screen projection, which won Kubrick his only Oscar for special effects.
-Some reviewers have described and illustrated with video clips, Kubrick's use of "one-point perspective", which leads the viewer's eye towards a central vanishing point.
+Some reviewers have described and illustrated with video clips Kubrick's use of "one-point perspective", which leads the viewer's eye towards a central vanishing point.
 The technique relies on creating a complex visual symmetry using parallel lines in a scene which all converge on that single point, leading away from the viewer.
 Combined with camera motion it could produce an effect that one writer describes as "hypnotic and thrilling".
 The Shining was among the first half-dozen features to use the then-revolutionary Steadicam (after the 1976 films Bound for Glory, Marathon Man and Rocky).
 Kubrick used it to its fullest potential, which gave the audience smooth, stabilized, motion-tracking by the camera.
 Kubrick described Steadicam as being like a "magic carpet", allowing "fast, flowing, camera movements" in the maze in The Shining which otherwise would have been impossible.